Why come from treatment

 • Many patients can go through emotional change as the body’s tissue changes.

 • It is not unusual to have odd feelings, physical or emotional, between sessions.
 Please do contact me if they are cause for concern.
 Often, old long-forgotten pains will resurface for a time.
 This is a positive sign that the process of unwinding is well underway.
-Please do look at 'During KMI' (right)
+Please do look at 'During ATSI' (right)

-• View your KMI series as a project, with a beginning, middle, and an end; not an on-going therapy.
-The initial 4 sessions deal with the superficial layers of the body, the middle 4 sessions with deeper layers of the body, and the last sessions of the KMI process integrate these two layers and bring the result into everyday movement.
+• View your session series as a project, with a beginning, middle, and an end; not an on-going therapy.
+The initial 4 sessions deal with the superficial layers of the body, the middle 4 sessions with deeper layers of the body, and the last sessions of the ATSI process integrate these two layers and bring the result into everyday movement.
 Results will continue to accrue after you have finished your final session.

 • Clients often return once a twice a year for a ‘tune up’ session, to ease the effects of the slings and arrows of outrageous fortune.
 Others simply go on to some other maintenance routine such as yoga, Tai Chi, Feldenkrais, a workout routine, whatever is appropriate to them.
 Still others return periodically for a shorter series of sessions, advanced work designed to take the process deeper into your body and your experience.